Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces associated to random walks and the theory of Dirichlet forms

 \end{lem} \begin{proof} The claim immediately follows from Theorem 3.1 and Lemma 3.2 in \cite{BP}.
-See the argument below Lemma 3.2 in \cite{BP}. \end{proof} \begin{lem} Let $(R_k)_{k\geq0}$ be the random walk on $\Gamma$ driven by a probability measure $\mu\in M_2$.
+See the argument below Lemma 3.2 in \cite{BP}. \end{proof} \begin{lem} Let $(R_k)_{k\geq0}$ be a random walk on a non-amenable finitely generated group driven by a symmetric admissible probability measure $\mu$.
 Then, there exist constants $a>1$ and $C>0$ such that for any $g\in{\cal F}^{\mu}$ we have that